Israel's Gaza attack 'beyond proportionality', Norway says

 Meanwhile, Israel intensified its Gaza air strikes over the weekend.

-"Unfortunately, as time passes, things are getting worse," a contact from the UN relief agency in Gaza, UNRWA, told EUobserver on Monday.
+"Unfortunately ... things are getting worse," a contact from the UN relief agency in Gaza, UNRWA, told EUobserver on Monday.

 "Iceland abstained [in the UN vote on Jordan's resolution], but this is a discussion we have been having ever since, whether we should have followed Norway's lead", Jakobsdóttir said on Tuesday.